tobyweston/blog/source/_posts/2015-07-04-scala-implicit-functions.md

 comments: true
 categories: scala
 sidebar: false
-published: false
+published: true
 series: Scala Implicits
-keywords: ""
+keywords: "scala, implicit, implicit function, implicit conversion, SAM, implicits"
-description: ""
+description: "Implicit functions, their usages and examples.
+Learn how implicit functions help make your APIs more succinct, reduce your code and convert types."
 ---

 In the [previous post]({{ root_url }}/blog/2015/07/03/scala-implicit-parameters/), we looked at implicit parameters; parameters that will be automatically passed values annotated as `implicit`.
 In this post, we'll take a look at implicit functions and how they can be useful to convert things of one type to things of another.